wp-plugins/visitor-mailer/readme.txt

 Receive email of visitors on a daily or weekly basis, NO additional plugins or add-ons are required.

 == Description ==
- A simple plugin that will send a email stating the number of unique visitors the site has had in a certain time period.
+ A simple plugin that will send an email stating the number of unique visitors the site has had in a certain time period.

 == Installation ==

 1. Download visitor-mailer
-1. Upload `visitormailer/` to the `/wp-content/plugins/` directory
+2. Upload `visitor-mailer/` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Go to 'Settings' menu and click on the Visitor Mailer link to adjust the plugin settings

 After an update, please deactivate and activate the plugin to make sure all database settings are up to date.